 RELATED READING: 10 Unforgettable Things to Do in the Amalfi Coast

-Though it’s not really part of the Amalfi Coast, every Amalfi Coast itinerary should include a day trip to Capri!
-This is one of the most famous towns in all of Italy.
+Though it’s not really part of the Amalfi Coast, a boat day trip to Capri island is a must for every Amalfi Coast itinerary.
+It’s home to one of the most famous towns in all of Italy, after all.

 Island of Capri